kdoore/1335GitBook/typed-variables/float-integer-conversion-errors.md

 #Float to Integer Conversion, Truncation, and Errors

-When using mixed types of data - integers and decimal values, it's important to understand how java handles data-type conversions when math expressions are evaluated.
+When using mixed-types of data - integers and decimal values, it's important to understand how java handles data-type conversions when math expressions are evaluated.

 ###Integer Division